Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-As per AreaSearch's latest postcode level ATO data released for financial year 2022, Throsby SA2's median income among taxpayers is $74,748.
-The average income is $85,530.
-This is among the highest in Australia.
-In comparison, the Australian Capital Territory has a median income of $68,678 and an average of $83,634.
-Based on Wage Price Index growth of 13.6% since financial year 2022, current estimates would be approximately $84,914 (median) and $97,162 (average) as of September 2025.
-Census data reveals household, family and personal incomes all rank highly in Throsby, between the 95th and 98th percentiles nationally.
-The earnings profile shows 31.7% of the population (1,133 individuals) fall within the $1,500 - 2,999 income range, aligning with the surrounding region where this cohort likewise represents 34.3%.
-A significant 54.1% earn above $3,000 weekly.
-High housing costs consume 16.4% of income.
-However, strong earnings still place disposable income at the 97th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Throsby SA2 had a median income of $74,748 and an average income of $85,530.
+These figures are among the highest in Australia, with the Australian Capital Territory having a median income of $68,678 and an average income of $83,634.
+Based on Wage Price Index growth of 13.6% since financial year 2022, current estimates for Throsby SA2 are approximately $84,914 (median) and $97,162 (average) as of September 2025.
+Census data indicates that household, family, and personal incomes in Throsby SA2 rank highly nationally, between the 95th and 98th percentiles.
+The earnings profile shows 31.7% of the population (1,133 individuals) fall within the $1,500 - $2,999 income range, aligning with the surrounding region where this cohort represents 34.3%.
+A significant 54.1% earn above $3,000 weekly, reflecting pockets of prosperity that drive robust local economic activity.
+High housing costs consume 16.4% of income, though strong earnings still place disposable income at the 97th percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income